 - A permanent record is created when you pass the quizzes and are complete.

-CHEM 295, Introduction to Independent Study, 0.5 cc, is open to all majors, but is required for majors who are enrolling in their first semester of independent study in chemistry, CHEM 393 or in a related area, and who intend to pursue graduation with distinction in chemistry, or who intend to pursue a BS degree that is certified by ACS.
+CHEM 295, Introduction to Independent Study, 0.5 cc, is open to all Chemistry majors.
+It is recommended that majors enrolling in their first semester of independent study; CHEM 393 or in a related area and who intend to pursue graduation with distinction in chemistry, or who intend to pursue a BS degree that is certified by ACS should also enroll in CHEM 295.
 Majors may take CHEM 295 for Satisfactory/Unsatisfactory or regular letter grades depending on their needs.
 Those taking it for letter grades will also earn 0.5 cc toward the writing requirement (W).
 The writing component will focus on writing a research proposal and on writing progress reports for the major's project.
 The course is recommended for all majors.